b10815061/b10815061.github.io/_teachings/3_project.md

     </div>
 </div>
 <div class="caption">
     This lab is conducted with Feiyueh, during our time in Institute of Information Science, Academia Sinica.
-The target audience are doctors in the phd-level class at Nation Chung Guan University.
+The target audience are doctors in the phd-level class at Chung Guan University.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">